cosmaj/CP222_CSDFE/README.md

 // git config --list
 /*To commit changed u must type */
-//git commit -a -m "comment" where -a= all and -m = comment
+//git commit -a -m "comment" where -a= all and -m = comment /* To check the commit logs */
+//git log
+//also u can specify number of log
+//git log -4